National Disability Insurance Scheme (NDIS)

 The school’s principal makes the decision if and when these services can be provided during school hours, and will make sure that the flow of the school day is not interrupted.

-You can also share your child’s NDIS goals and aspirations plan with your school, so it can be used to help to form the personalised learning and development for your child.
+You can also share your child’s NDIS goals and aspirations with your school, so it can be used to help meet your child’s personalised learning and development needs.
 You do not have to share your child’s NDIS Plan with the school if you do not want to.

 Video: Public schools and the NDIS

 Assistance with resolving NDIS-related issues

 You may approach your school with questions about the NDIS or for help to resolve NDIS-related issues.
 This may include contacting the NDIS, a Local Area Coordinator or Early Childhood partner on your behalf to try and resolve an issue relating to the NDIS .
 The department has NDIS Coordinators to support schools resolve NDIS issues and escalate matters to the NDIA if required.

 A parent/carer consent form is available in various community languages.
 This allows nominated school and department representatives to share information with the National Disability Insurance Agency, NDIS Local Area Coordinator or NDIS Early Childhood partner on matters directly related to your child’s access to the NDIS, NDIS planning and reviews or your child’s NDIS-funded supports and services.